 There are a number of buildings already present on the site.
 To minimise required construction, Hi Quality will look to repurpose existing buildings where possible.

-Here is a proposed layout of the project (click the image to expand):
+Proposed layout of the project (click the image to expand):

 Increasing resource recovery capability in the ACT region